Netcracker/qubership-av-scan-service/doc/installation.md

 ## Chart Configuration

-It is possible to pass additional configuration to AV chart.
+It is possible to pass the additional configuration to AV chart.
 For the full list of supported options and their defaults, see [values.yaml](/charts/av-scan-service/values.yaml).

 ### Tls in AV

-AV API can be configured with tls.
-It can be done manually or using cert-manager/openshift integration.
+You can configure AV API with tls manually or using cert-manager/openshift integration.
 The steps for every possible approach are provided below.

-**Note:** if TLS is enabled, av-scan-service Service accepts HTTPS traffic on port 443, instead of port 80.
+**Note**: If TLS is enabled, AV-scan-service accepts HTTPS traffic on port 443, instead of port 80.

 #### Manually Created tls Certificates